kovidgoyal/calibre/manual/edit.rst

 Search & Replace
 -------------------

-Edit Book has a very powerful search and replace interface that allows you to search and replace text in the current file, across all files and even in a marked region of the current file.
+Edit book has a very powerful search and replace interface that allows you to search and replace text in the current file, across all files and even in a marked region of the current file.
 You can search using a normal search or using regular expressions.
 To learn how to use regular expressions for advanced searching, see :ref:`regexptutorial`.

 .. image:: images/sr.png
-    :alt: The Edit Book tool
+    :alt: The Edit book tool
     :align: center

 Start the search and replace via the :guilabel:`Search->Find/replace` menu